- Home

 Green tea

 Many of us rely on a caffeine boost to see us through the day.
-But next time you go to reach for a coffee, consider swapping it out for a mug of green tea instead.
+But next time you reach for a coffee, consider swapping it out for a mug of green tea instead.

 As well as its caffeine content, green tea also contains the amino acid L-theanine.
-Research has found that caffience and L-theanine together have a powerful synergising effect and can improve brain function.
+Research has found that caffeine and L-theanine together have a powerful synergising effect and can improve brain function.
 As a result, many people have reported feeling significantly more productive and energised when drinking green tea instead of coffee.

-If you’re a fan of tea, you might enjoy reading our article on the health benefits of 9 different types of tea.
+If you’re a fan of tea, you might enjoy our article on the health benefits of 9 different types of tea.

-Afternoon snacks to avoid
+Afternoon snacks you might want to avoid

 Dinner foods to help you relax before bed